Medicare Questions & Answers

 How long before you turn 65 do you apply for Medicare?
 Three months prior to turning 65 is the earliest you can apply to enroll in Medicare.
 You do this by applying with the Social Security Office.
 Original Medicare, or any additional Medicare insurance products that you apply for will not start until the 1st day of your 65th birth month.
 There are different rules and deadlines that surround Medicare, so it's best to connect with a Medicare insurance broker to discuss your unique situation.

 Is everyone eligible for Medicare?
 No. Only those 65 and older qualify.
 Additionally, you can qualify for Medicare at any age if you are permanently disabled after a two-year waiting period, if you have ALS or if you have End-Stage Renal Disease (ESRD).
+Some people mistake Medicare for Medicaid.
+Medicaid is based on income (usually for lower income individuals) and has nothing to do with Medicare insurance.

 What are the income limits for Extra Help with Medicare?
 This varies by state.
 In Maryland, the threshold is $1,486 per month in income for a single person.
 However, this can go as high as $30,000 for help with Medicare Part D assistance or also known as a Low Income Subsidy (LIS).
 In order to understand all the rules surrounding Medicare assistance, you should contact a licensed Medicare Insurance Broker familiar with your state's rules and regulations.